-Previously I looked on how we can delete all the media for a WhatsApp individual chat or group while on Android.
-While I was writing that particular article it occurred to me that someone may actually need to delete only certain media types while keeping the rest.
+Previously, we looked at how to delete all the media for a WhatsApp chat, be it an individual or group chat.
+While I was writing that tutorial, it occurred to me that someone may also need to delete only certain media types while keeping the rest.

-WhatsApp categorises media in the following groups: Images, Videos, Animated GIFs, Audio and Documents.
+Now we know WhatsApp categorizes media in one of the following groups: Images, Videos, Animated GIFs, Audio and Documents.

 Let’s take a look on how to do this on WhatsApp for Android.

 Deleting Specific Media Types for WhatsApp Chats

 - Open WhatsApp and from its menu select Settings.

 - In WhatsApp’s Settings, select the Data and storage usage option.

 - Inside the Data and storage usage settings open the Storage usage option.